LJ-9/Danish-Election-2022-Twitter-Likes-Retweets-Botscores-Inauthentic-Coordinated-Behavior/README.md

 # Danish National Election 2022 Twitter Data on Likes, Retweets, and Botscores for the purpose of exploring Coordinated Inauthenthic Behavior

 This repository contains code related to the dataset on the Danish National Election 2022, available at [Harvard Dataverse](https://doi.org/10.7910/DVN/RWPZUN).
-See the directory *Data from Danish Twitter on National Election 2022*.
+See the directory *Data from Danish Twitter on National Election 2022* in the Harvard repository.

-We cluster users in to bins of users that showed exactly the same liking/retweeting behavior over the period.
+We cluster Twitter users in to bins of users that showed exactly the same liking/retweeting behavior over the period.
 To investigate whether any of these bins exhibited *coordinated inauthenthic behavior*, we were interested in whether bin size correlated with
 - user account deletion/suspension (we bought some likes at some point, and saw that the user accounts disappered rather quickly)
 - high bot scores from Botometer / Botometer Lite.
-We didn't find any correlations.
-Also not between Botometer and Botometer Lite scores.
+We didn't find significant correlations.
+Neither, and somewhat surprisingly between  Botometer and Botometer Lite scores.

 *Dates for Data Collection:*
-- 1. Nov.
-2022 was the election date.
+- November 1 2022: Election date.
-- Oct.
-7, 2022 and 30 days forward we scraped with the query *#dkpol -is:retweet OR  #fv22 -is:retweet OR #fv2022 -is:retweet*.
+- October 7 2022 and 30 days forward: we scraped with the query *#dkpol -is:retweet OR  #fv22 -is:retweet OR #fv2022 -is:retweet*.
 See `Pull-All_fv22/parameters.py`.
-- Late January to Mid February we looked up user account information and botscores.
+- Late January to Mid February: we looked up user account information and botscores.

-Botometer guidelines suggest that we should have looked up botscores runningly as they are somewhat time sensitive, but honestly, checking for correlation with botscores came as an afterthought to the general data collection.
+Botometer guidelines suggest that we should have looked up botscores runningly as they are somewhat time sensitive.
+Checking for correlation with botscores, however, came as an afterthought to the general data collection.

-*Code on Dataset:* To use the code in thes repo on the dataset, clone the repo and download the dataset, extract `Data from ...
+*Code on Dataset:* To use the code in this repo on the dataset, clone the repo and download the dataset, extract `Data from ...
 Election 2022/Raw Data/Pull-All_fv22.zip` and place the `Pull-All_fv22` directory in the repo root.

 *Much more Information:* For much more information on the research motivation for creating this dataset and undertaking the analysis, please see the introduction to the PhD thesis [Curbing Amplification Online: Towards Improving the Quality of Information Spread on Social Media Using Agent-Based Models and Twitter Data](https://github.com/LJ-9/Danish-Election-2022-Twitter-Likes-Retweets-Botscores-Inauthentic-Coordinated-Behavior/blob/main/documents/Jahn_Laura_PhD_Thesis_2023_online.pdf) by Laura Jahn, University of Copenhagen, 2023.
+A related paper extensively discussing data collection and preliminary analysis on the same type of data (likes) can be found on [arXiv](https://arxiv.org/abs/2305.07384) and the corresponding [GitHub repository](https://github.com/humanplayer2/get-twitter-likers-data).

 # Dataset components
 The dataset contains the following: